Self-Employed Retirement Plans Glendale, CA

 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: A Simplified Employee Pension (SEP) IRA serves as a retirement savings option that allows those who are self-employed to set aside a portion of their self-employment income.
-Contributions are strictly employer contributions an employer, so, as a independent business owner, you (the employee) are limited to contributions from the employer role more than the 25% you (the employer) have designated.
-If you have employees, you are obligated to contribute the same amount for them as you do for yourself.
-You may choose to contribute a set monetary value or a percentage of wages to employee accounts.
-A SEP IRA works well for companies with cycles of high revenue and low revenue.
-In contrast to some alternatives, SEP IRAs are free of expensive setup or ongoing fees.
+Plan Overview: A Simplified Employee Pension (SEP) IRA is a retirement plan that allows those who are self-employed to contribute a percentage of their net earnings.
+Contributions can only be made by an employer, so, as a independent business owner, you (the employee) would not be able to contribute more than the 25% you (the employer) already contributed.
+If you have employees, you must contribute the same amount for them as you do for yourself.
+You have the flexibility to contribute a flat-dollar amount or a percentage of wages to employee accounts.
+A SEP IRA is a good option for entrepreneurs facing periods of inconsistent earnings.
+Unlike other plans, SEP IRAs don’t have expensive setup or ongoing fees.

 Contribution Limits: Contribution limits for employees in a SEP IRA are the lesser of: